stepanletyagin/CIBI_HSE/README.md

 ```

 * [1] Download the latest human genome assembly (GRCh38) from the Ensemble FTP server ([fasta](https://ftp.ensembl.org/pub/release-108/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz), [GFF3](https://ftp.ensembl.org/pub/release-108/gff3/homo_sapiens/Homo_sapiens.GRCh38.108.gff3.gz)).
 Index the fasta using samtools (`samtools faidx`) and GFF3 using tabix.
-* [1] Select and download BED files for three ChIP-seq and one ATAC-seq experiment from the ENCODE (use one tissue/cell line).
-Sort, bgzip, and index them using tabix.

 Since we have Ubuntu:
 ```